Total Pageviews

 The farther it is from the coast and the tourist streets, the lower the price plus the bigger the portions

-Because it was part of the Venetian Republic (1420-1797) you have all of its architecture
+It was part of this empire (1420-1797) and so you have all of

 In the 1300s Venice became wealthy through its control of trade between Europe and the Levant (Eastern Mediterranean region of Western Asia plus the Middle East)